KMS Dirichlet forms, coercivity and super-bounded Markovian semigroups on von Neumann algebras

 \subsection{A class of superbounded Markovian semigroups on a type I$_\infty$ factor}

-Let $h$ be a separable Hilbert space, let $H_0$ be a lower bounded, self-adjoint operator affiliated to $B(h)$ (i.e. any closed operator on $h$) and consider the strongly continuous semigroup on $L^2(h)$ given by
+Let $h$ be a Hilbert space and consider the type I factor $M:=B(h)$.
+Its (Hilbert-Schmidt) standard representation acts, by left composition, on the space $L^2(M)=L^2(h)$ of Hilbert-Schmidt operators on $h$, where the standard cone $L^2_+(M)=L^2_+(h)$ is that of operators in $L^2(h)$.
+The modular involution is given by the operator adjoint: $J\xi:=\xi^*$ for $\xi\in L^2(h)$ and the right representation of $B(h)$ on $L^2(h)$ is given by right composition.
+0.2truecm Let $H_0$ be a lower bounded, self-adjoint operator affiliated to $B(h)$ (i.e. any self-adjoint, lower bounded operator on $h$) and consider the strongly continuous semigroup on $L^2(h)$ given by